 When employees are not physically in the office, it’s harder to standardize security protocols.
-Remote workers are more likely to use their personal devices and connect to public hotspots while accessing company information.
+Remote workers are more likely to use their devices and connect to public hotspots while accessing company information.

 VPNs make sure that no matter what connection employees are using to view private resources and data, they do so with a secure connection.
 The result is improved productivity and safety for all parties.

-Even before the pandemic, outsourcing tasks is pretty much mainstream for many industries.
+Even before the pandemic, outsourcing tasks were pretty much mainstream for many industries.
 Aside from securing remote access, a VPN is a way of avoiding situations wherein company resources are inaccessible because of network restrictions in a specific area.

 For example, in countries with strict internet access laws, your employees will have difficulty reaching certain websites.
 With a VPN, you bypass these restrictions so everyone has a hold of necessary content anytime, anywhere.